eddieperez1/Mission-to-Mars/README.md

 ### Deliverable 2:  Update the Web App with Mars’s Hemisphere Images and Titles

 In the module, scraping.py was created to store the code for scraping the websites from deliverable 1. scraping.py has a function for each web scrape and combines it into one function scrape_all.
 This scrape_all function was added to the app.py to run the website using flask.
 This project has index.html with a div that holds the images, and text scraped from the web scrape.
-Then the flask app was run and data was shown on the localhost web page.
+Then, the flask app was run and data was shown on the localhost web page.

 ### Deliverable 3: Add Bootstrap 3 Components